JACProjec/ORIE5741PJ/README.md

 To begin, download the data from the google drive link above.
 The data has already been filtered and is in json form.
 **Please note:** This data is very large, particularly comments, so running the notebook without a good memory and processing speed will take some time!
 If you do not wish to run the sentiments analysis, we have preprocessed the sentiments for posts and comments [here](https://drive.google.com/drive/folders/1R2RbRyzjkVBQ8fBwrfUX97MMRnrfCk9c).
 Simply move these csvs into the same folder as the notebook and comment out the sentiment functions and **only use the pd.read_csv** line!

+Ensure all required data files are in the same folder as the notebook.
+Once done, the notebook should run without error.